daquioag/team-SAL/docs/customization.md

 You should be able to see 4 things:
-1) the name of the project
+   I) The name of the project
-2) the file you committed and pushed
+   II) The file you committed and pushed
-3) your commit message
+   III) Your commit message
-4) the file itself
+   IV) The file itself

 >![checkProject](../assets/images/VSC-images/VSC_14.png)